 6. JO Espresso Medium Dark Roast Whole Bean Coffee

-These beans have a powerful and dark chocolate with a deep, rich crema.
+These beans have a bar of powerful and dark chocolate with a deep, rich crema.
 The manufacturer describes the finish as elegant and we have to say that’s pretty accurate.

 Attention to excellence extends beyond ticking all the right environmental boxes.
 JO buys only the finest 2% of all Arabica beans ensuring that nothing but the very best coffee ends up in your morning shot.